10 Best Things to Do in Mexico

 Playa Maroma: Hotel Amarte (this area is normally pricey, but this property is set back in the rainforest area, making it more affordable.
 It’s about a 15-minute walk to the beach or you can take a shuttle service, but a great eco-boutique hotel) *more secluded- no town area within walking distance.

 Playa del Carmen: (aiming to stay near 5th Ave or the ferry port are good areas for easy walking and exploring) Hotel Mahekal, set up in a traditional cabana style, right on the beach; amazing spot, but a bit more pricey.
-If you opt to stay in town at the Fiesta Inn (not on the beach), prices are lower.
+If you opt to stay in town at the Fiesta Inn (not on the beach), prices are lower (read more about Playa del Carmen).

 Akumal: Hotel Akumal Caribe is more secluded- no town area within walking distance, great area if you enjoy snorkeling or scuba